w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ## Page header

-Most websites have a section that contains the website logo and other information, such as a search or navigation options.
+Most websites have a section that contains the website logo and other information, such as search or navigation options.
 That section is usually on the top of the page.

 The main page header is identified by using the `<header>` element which by default has the WAI-ARIA role `banner` if not used inside of `<article>` or `<section>` elements.
 See [note on scope](#scope).